ideas-labo/PromiseTune/README.md

 ##  RQ supplementary
-RQ_supplementary contains the specific supplementary files for Table2 and Table3 of our paper.
+RQ_supplementary contains the specific supplementary files for Table2, Table3 and specific data of RQ4 of our paper.